Why Study at the Faculty of Economic Sciences

 Each year, there are about 700 freshmen (including ICEF) and more than half of the group are studying with tuition waivers and fellowships, whereas others pay tuition fees that vary from $1,000 to $9,000 per academic year.
-Every non-Muscovite student gets a dorm accommodation that is very affordable and safe.
+About half of students are non-Muscovites and more than 10% of students are international.

 The average National Standardized Test score of the admitted students is one of the highest in Russia.
 This means that the students are extremely motivated, well prepared, and possess various skills that help them prosper in academia

-Now these students are more diverse because of a number of winners of student’s international contests from abroad and by exchange students from more than 200 partner institutions of higher education from Europe, USA, Asia and Middle East.
+Now, these students are more diverse because of the number of winners of student’s international contests from abroad and by exchange students from more than 200 partner institutions of higher education from Europe, the USA, Asia, and the Middle East.

 All students are required to submit and present a research thesis.
-This, along with certain number of credits and courses, is a graduation requirement.
+This, along with a certain number of credits and courses, is a graduation requirement.
 Here are some examples of undergraduate students' theses that illustrate the diversity of research opportunities at the Faculty of Economic Sciences.
+Career Lab website

 Building an Investment Portfolio on the Russian Stock Market

 The Effect of Social Skills on The Link Between Volunteering and Income